libgdx/gdx-liftoff/Guide.md

 The official setup may transition to a web-based tool soon, but any user of the Internet can recall times when formerly-reliable services went offline or had outages.
 This project provides another alternative setup tool based on [SquidSetup](https://github.com/tommyettinger/SquidSetup), but removing the close ties to the SquidLib libraries to make it more general-use.
-Using SquidSetup's code, which is built on czyzby's code, gives us working projects that use Gradle 7.4.2, ahead of 7.3.3 for the official setup and 4.0.2 for czyzby's gdx-setup.
+Using SquidSetup's code, which is built on czyzby's code, gives us working projects that use Gradle 7.5, about the same as the official setup and ahead of 4.0.2 for czyzby's gdx-setup.
-The current Gradle version is 7.4.2 at the time of writing, and since gdx-liftoff 1.10.0.14, new projects use that 7.4.2 version.
+The current Gradle version is 7.5 at the time of writing, and since gdx-liftoff 1.11.0.1, new projects use that 7.5 version.
-This allows new projects to "just work" on machines where Java 8 through 17 could be the default, and the moderate amount of configuration changes needed for Gradle 7.x are all handled by gdx-liftoff.
+This allows new projects to "just work" on machines where Java 8 through 18 could be the default, and the moderate amount of configuration changes needed for Gradle 7.x are all handled by gdx-liftoff.
 Thanks to the Gretty plugin's latest release, Gradle 7.x now works well with the HTML platform, without additional quirky configuration (earlier versions of Liftoff needed that).
 Currently, gdx-liftoff projects depend on libGDX 1.11.0 by default, and allow using earlier versions or snapshots as well.